mfedoten/dotfiles/README.md

 Next, we need to symlink all files in `home` directory.
 To do so I am using [Dotbot](https://github.com/anishathalye/dotbot#configuration), which is just great: it's clean, lightweight and simple.

 ### MacVim
 `macvim.sh`: compiles MacVim with Python support, installs [Vundle](https://github.com/VundleVim/Vundle.vim) and all plugins listed in `~/.vimrc`.
-That's why it's better to symlink dotfiles first, otherwise you can install the plugins from Vim with `:PluginInstall`.
-The script also installs [pre-patched fonts for Powerline](https://github.com/powerline/fonts) to work with [vim-airline](https://github.com/bling/vim-airline), you just have to specify the right font in your terminal settings.
+That's why it's better to symlink dotfiles first, otherwise you can afterwards install the plugins from Vim with `:PluginInstall`.
+The script also installs [pre-patched fonts for Powerline](https://github.com/powerline/fonts) to work with [vim-airline](https://github.com/bling/vim-airline), you just have to specify the right font in your terminal settings after installation.
 I'm using a plugin to toggle mouse between vim and Terminal, but it won't work anyway because of known issues of Terminal.
 To fix it [MouseTerm](https://bitheap.org/mouseterm/) should be installed.

+The script searches for location of config directory of current python's version and passes it `--with-python-config-dir` switch during the installation of MacVim, but it might fail.
+Also if MacVim is already installed it does not update it, it just proceed to Vundle installation (I have to fix this).

 ### iTerm2
 `term.sh` will install [iTerm2](https://www.iterm2.com/).